Networks-it-uc3m/L2S-M/additional-info/l2sm-vlink.md

 - `overlay-parameters`(dictionary, required): parameters of this vlink network.
 - `overlay-paths`(list,required): List of paths configured in this vlink.
 It's expected to be a bidirectional path, so two paths should be provided.
 - `name`(string,required): Name of the path.
-- `FromEndpoint`(string,required): Source endpoint.
+- `FromEndpoint`(string,required): Source endpoint for the path.
-- `ToEndpoint`(string,required): Destination endpoint.
+- `ToEndpoint`(string,required): Destination endpoint for the path.
 - `path`(list,required): List of nodes representing the path.

-In the context of the CODECO project, vlink networks can be mapped to the channel resource type in the SWM project through the overlay paths, where each overlay-path corresponds to a channel:
+In the context of the CODECO project, a vlink would be mapped to a pair of channels (channel resource type in the SWM project):

-- FromEnpoint --> channelFrom.
+- FromEnpoint (L2S-M vlink) --> channelFrom (SWM channel).
-- ToEnpoint --> channelTo.
+- ToEnpoint (L2S-M vlink) --> channelTo (SWM channel).
-- path --> networkPath. (the array should be mapped as network 'links', while the FromEndpoint and ToEndpoint to the 'start' and 'end' fields.)
+- path (L2S-M vlink) --> networkPath (SWM channel).

+The identifiers for the endpoints and network nodes that are needed to create a vlink will be provided to the SWM using the NetworkTopology CRD.

 ## Example

-To further understand the creation of a vlink network, and the L2S-M cluster example topology, the following figure is presented:
+To further understand the creation of a vlink network, the following example of a K8s cluster is presented:

 <p align="center">
   <img src="l2sm-f.svg" width="400">
 </p>

-This figure demonstrates a Cluster with 5 nodes, node-a, node-b, node-c, node-d and node-e, that are connected like shown in the image.
-The switches apply rules that are instructed by the L2S-M Controller, following the SDN approach.
-In this example there is a pod in node-a and another one in node-e that are going to be connected using an L2S-M network, of type vlink.
+This figure shows a cluster with 5 nodes, node-a, node-b, node-c, node-d and node-e, that are connected as shown in the image.
+The L2S-M switches apply rules that are instructed by the L2S-M Controller, following the SDN approach.
+In this example, there is a pod in node-a and another one in node-e that are going to be connected using an L2S-M network, of type vlink.

 ### Vlink sample path

-In this topology, a vlink network definition between the pods in node-a and node-e looks like this:
+In this example, a vlink network definition between the pods in node-a and node-e would be as follows:

 ```yaml
 apiVersion: "k8s.cni.cncf.io/v1"